 Overcrowding is also a major cause of external parasites in Guinea Pigs.
 Once you overcrowd the cage, the pets become stressed which exposes them to the risk of attack by parasites.
 The external parasites may cause so much discomfort to your pet that it could even have seizures.
 An infested pet should be taken to the vet for diagnosis and treatment.

 Guinea Pigs are clean and rarely need baths.
-Baths should be limited to about three times in a year because frequent baths can easily disrupt the natural bacteria and oils on the skin.
+Baths should be limited to about three times in a year because regular baths can disrupt the natural bacteria and oils on their skin.

-Brushing of the fur is necessary to help distribute the natural oils on the skin evenly throughout the body.
-Short-furred Guinea Pigs should have their fur brushed approximately three times a week.
-The long-furred Guinea Pigs need daily brushing because their fur could easily tangle and make them uncomfortable.
+Brushing their fur is necessary to help distribute the natural oils on their skin evenly throughout their body.
+Short-furred Guinea Pigs should have their fur brushed three times a week.
+The long-furred Guinea Pigs need daily brushing because their fur has a tendency to tangle and become uncomfortable.

-When cleaning your Guinea Pig, avoid human based shampoos because they have harsh chemicals that will irritate your pet’s skin.
-Go for shampoos meant for Guinea Pigs and which are readily available at the pet stores.
+When cleaning your Guinea Pig, avoid shampoos meant for people because they have harsh chemicals that will irritate your pet’s skin.
+Look for shampoos meant for Guinea Pigs and which are available at the pet stores.

-If needed, clip your pet’s nails every 3 weeks making sure not to trim too close to the blood vessels.
-If by accident you injure a blood vessel during nail clipping, make sure to apply some cornstarch to stop the bleeding.
+If your pet’s nails get too long you can clip your pet’s nails every 3 weeks.
+Make sure not to trim too close to the blood vessels or they may bleed.
+If you accidentally cut a blood vessel while clipping their nails, make sure to apply some cornstarch to stop the bleeding.

-If you aren’t sure about how to trim the nails of your Guinea Pig, visit your vet who can do it for you.
-You could even ask your vet to teach you how to trim the nails at home without injuring your pet.
+If you aren’t sure about how to trim your Guinea Pig’s nails, you can ask your vet to show you how to do it safely.

-Hay should constitute the largest part of your Guinea Pig’s diet because it helps trim teeth and at the same time gives your pet dietary fiber.
-The front teeth of a Guinea Pig tend to grow throughout their lives and the only way to trim them is through the chewing action.
+Hay should make up the largest part of your Guinea Pig’s diet because it helps trim their teeth and at the same time gives your pet dietary fiber.
+The front teeth of a Guinea Pig grow throughout their lives and the only way to trim them is through chewing on things.
 Fiber is necessary for your pet because it aids in digestion.

 Timothy grass makes the best hay for adult Guinea Pigs and can also be used as bedding.
-Other types of natural hays you can feed your pet include the Botanical hay, Oat hay, and Orchard grass.
+Other types of natural hay you can feed your pet are Botanical hay, Oat hay, and Orchard grass.

 Alfalfa grass is also a great supplement to the diet of your pet but should only be given occasionally as a treat to reduce picky eating.
 If you have a pregnant Guinea Pig or small babies, then Alfalfa is the best for them because it’s highly nutritious and helps promote faster growth.

 Feed your Guinea Pigs fruits such as melons, strawberries, and oranges.
-Citrus fruits are a great source of Vitamin C for your Guinea Pig.
+Citrus fruits are a great source of Vitamin C for your Guinea Pig, and help prevent scurvy.
 Green leafy vegetables such as spinach, broccoli, kale, and cabbages should also be part of your pets’ diet for proper nutrition.

 Clean water should always be available for your Guinea Pig in a sipper bottle.
-A sipper bottle is great because they won’t tip it over, and it is one less thing to clutter the cage with as it is attached to the side.
+A sipper bottle is great because they won’t tip it over.
+The bottle is one less thing to clutter their cage with because it is attached to the side of their cage.

 Feed your Guinea Pigs food in ceramic bowls because they’re heavy and not likely to topple over on to your Guinea Pig.
-Another option is to use stainless steel dishes that can be clipped on the cage preventing spillage of the food.
+Another option is to use stainless steel dishes that can be clipped on the cage preventing spilling.

-Guinea Pigs and rabbits should never be kept together because rabbits harbor germs that can cause illness to Guinea Pigs.
-Rabbits are also bigger than Guinea Pigs and by accident may step on or kick the Guinea Pig and kill it.
+Guinea Pigs and rabbits should never be kept together because rabbits can have germs that can make your Guinea Pigs sick.
+Rabbits are also bigger than Guinea Pigs and by accident may step on or kick your Guinea Pig and kill it.